 - Declaration for Mental Health Treatment lets you decide about three mental health treatments – psychoactive medication, convulsive therapy and emergency mental health treatment.

-There are two other issues you may wish to consider:
+There are two other issues you might wish to consider:

-- The Texas Legislature recently passed new law impacting patient or surrogate consent for in-hospital Do Not Attempt Resuscitation (DNAR, also known as DNR) orders.
+- The Texas Legislature recently passed a new law impacting patient or surrogate consent for in-hospital Do Not Attempt Resuscitation (DNAR, also known as DNR) orders.
 Rules related to that legislation are pending.
-Until further notice please check with your local health care institution or provider.
-If you are certain you would not want CPR in the setting of a terminal or irreversible illness, we recommend adding that to your living will.
-If you believe you would not want CPR attempted in any situation, consider completing an Out-of-Hospital DNR form.
+Until further notice, check with your local health care institution or provider.
+If you are certain you do not want CPR in the setting of a terminal or irreversible illness, we recommend adding that to your living will.
+If you do not want CPR attempted in any situation, consider completing an Out-of-Hospital DNR form.

 - Statutory Durable Power of Attorney lets the person you designate take certain actions regarding your finances/property, but does not give the person rights to make healthcare decisions for you.
 This is the only directive that requires an attorney to complete with the patient.

-Because the definitions above will continue to evolve, please check back for updates.
+Because the definitions above will continue to evolve, check back for updates.